Get your students to talk about their favourite food and dishes with this delicious set of Game Cards.

 What’s for Dinner?
 (All levels; practice description, indefinite pronouns)

-- Ask students what their favorite dishes are and write a few down.
+- Ask students what their favourite dishes are and write a few down.
 When there’s a word students say in their native language, teach them what that dish is called in English.

 - Go over vocabulary and check pronunciation by having students repeat after you.